Medicare Part D Basics

 What is Medicare Part D?

-Medicare Part D is a Medicare program designed to finance the costs of prescription drugs and prescription drug premiums.
+Part D is Medicare’s prescription drug program and was designed to help cover the costs of prescriptions.
 It was introduced in 2003, as part of the Medicare Modernization Act and was officially available to the public in 2006.

-Medicare Part D encompasses a variety of drug plans—each of which covers its own set of drugs.
+Medicare Part D includes a variety of drug plans, each covering its own set of drugs.
 The list of drugs that a plan covers is called a formulary.
-The cost of drug plans varies based on which types of drugs you need and whether you participate in your plan’s network of pharmacy.
-There is also no standard monthly premium for Part D, as it depends on the drug plan, which sets premiums every year.
+The cost of drug plans depends on the types of drugs you need and whether your pharmacy participates in your plan’s network.
+There is no standard monthly premium for Part D, as each drug plan sets its premiums every year.

 How Does Medicare Part D Work?

-Medicare Part D is offered through dozens of plans but there is a standard.
-The standard benefit is the minimum enacted by the law, which requires several payments throughout a calendar year by the beneficiary.
-Here is the breakdown of the most basic model for Medicare Part D costs in 2016:
+Medicare Part D is offered through dozens of insurance carriers, but there is a standard.
+The standard benefit requires several payments throughout a calendar year by the beneficiary.
+Here is the breakdown of the most basic model for Medicare Part D costs in 2021:

 Medicare Part D Eligibility